 Safety Rules At School Every Child Should Follow

-School is a time for learning and fun, but it’s also important to keep safety in mind.
+School is a time for learning and fun, but it’s also important to remember safety.
 Here are 10 safety rules every child should follow at school.

 1. Memorize Contact Details

-It’s important for every child to know how to reach out for help in an emergency.
-Ensure your child remembers his full name and address and the names and contact details of his parents or guardians.
+Every child must know how to reach out for help in an emergency.
+Ensure your child remembers his full name and address and his parent’s or guardians’ names and contact details.
 It’s also a good idea to have a backup phone number, like a grandparent, uncle, or aunt, who could help if the primary numbers aren’t responding.

 Caution your child against sharing his contact details with anyone, and remind him not to share information such as the school he attends, where he lives, and his age.
 By teaching your child how to stay safe and communicate effectively in an emergency situation, you can give him the tools he needs to handle any situation that may arise.